 A majority of people diagnosed with COVID-19 have mild or moderate symptoms.
 The risk of serious cases increases with age and for people with underlying medical conditions or who are immunocompromised.

 3. Who is at risk of catching COVID-19?

 Anybody who is exposed to SARS-CoV-2 may be at risk of contracting COVID-19, which is spreading in communities around the U.S. People at high risk of exposure include healthcare workers and those with close contact with someone diagnosed with COVID-19.
 Additionally, many infected individuals may not show symptoms but nonetheless could spread the virus through respiratory droplets.

 4. What is the status of COVID-19 in Wisconsin and around the world?

-Numerous cases of COVID-19 have been confirmed in Wisconsin.
+Numerous cases of COVID-19 have been confirmed in Wisconsin and the disease is spreading in communities.
 State, federal and international public health agencies are working to provide up-to-date online information about the status of COVID-19:

 - The Wisconsin Department of Health Services maintains a COVID-19 informational page with guidance for the general public and healthcare workers.
-The agency also maintains an outbreaks and investigations page where members of the public can follow the status of testing and cases in the state.
+The agency also maintains an can follow the status of testing, cases, hospitalizations, recoveries and deaths in the state.

-- The CDC maintains a list of states that are reporting COVID-19 cases and deaths.
+- The CDC maintains state-level data about COVID-19 cases and deaths.

 - The WHO issues regular situation reports about the number and locations of COVID-19 cases and deaths, and information about public health protocols and research being conducted around the world.